Pliind/nginx-setup/README.md

 }
 ```

-Restart Letsencryt from docker-container menu
+Restart Letsencryt from docker-container menu located in your NAS
 and you should now be set.

-Test your setup by opening a incognitio window.
+Test your setup by opening a incognito window.

 >Disclaimer: this guide was made for me to empty my head, because i will have forgotten half this in a week.
 This setup is running well for me right now, only WIP is how to set default site when going to www.domain.com